 How much support a shoe provides is based on several factors, including the thickness and materials of the midsole, thickness of the outsole, the shape of the last, and, to a lesser extent, the insole.
 An ideal hiking shoe is stiff from heel to midfoot but flexible up front.
 Most models reviewed included a shank between the midsole and outsole, which increases stiffness and protects you over rough terrain.
 Stability is also affected by the forefoot width and the height of the ankle collar.

 To investigate stiffness underfoot, we tested the lateral torsion of each model.
 Solid torsional support reduces the risk of injury in uneven terrain and when carrying a load.
 Holding the front of the shoe in one hand and the heel in the other, we twisted the shoe, similar to wringing out a towel.
 The more resistant a shoe was to twisting indicated greater rigidity in the sole.
 This rigidity improves a shoe's support when moving through talus and rough terrain, or scrambling and hopping boulders.
-The Keen Targhee II and HOKA ONE ONE Tor Summit are the stiffest in a group of contenders that varies widely in this aspect.
+The Keen Targhee II and HOKA ONE ONE Tor Summit are some of the stiffest in a group of contenders that varies widely in this aspect.
 The Columbia Redmond and La Sportiva models are much less rigid and therefore less supportive.
 We were pleased that all products reviewed flexed sufficiently in the forefoot.

 We also measured the forefoot at its widest point on each product.
 Wide bases provide a stable foundation for powering through each step.
 The HOKA ONE ONE, Merrell, and The North Face models tied for the widest forefoot at 4.75 inches.
 We also measured the height of the ankle collar (from the footbed to the highest ankle point) to check ankle stability.
 While ankle protection is more of a thing with hiking boots, we still appreciate a pair of hiking shoes that offers more stability than a typical trail runner.
-The La Sportiva model crept up our ankles the highest at 4.125 inches.

 Lastly, we also considered the quality of the insole.
 It appears that some manufacturers view the insole as just an opportunity to add cushioning and improve the fit of the footbed.
 We appreciated manufacturers that took the insole as an opportunity to add support to the heel and arch.
 The stiffest insole award goes to the Keen's, while the Salomon, Vasque, and Merrell products also beefed up their insoles by adding a second, more dense layer of foam to the back half of the foot.
-This extra support did not take away from comfort in the footbed in any case.
-While many hikers see buying third-party insoles as automatic, hiking shoes are not cheap, and we like insoles that aren't too.
+This extra support does not take away from comfort in the footbed in any case.
+While many hikers see buying third-party insoles as automatic, hiking shoes are not cheap, and we like insoles that aren't, too.

 How many things can one pair do?
 Several considerations went into our Versatility scores.
 Some of these shoes are comfortable on flat trails and rough terrain, and some handle moderate loads without wincing.
 We value a shoe that is comfortable for short day hikes and also supportive enough for light backpacking trips.